 Everyone in the corporate world knows that the secret to building a high-performance organisation is 99% down to hiring and 1% down to on-the-job development.
 So the million-dollar question is: “How does one get hiring right?”.

-At some point in the 1990s, business academia and the world's biggest corporates found an answer to this question.
+At some point in the 1990s, business academia and the world’s biggest corporates found an answer to this question.
 The secret to hiring the right people is to screen for nothing but critical competencies for job success.
-Obviously, this assumes that companies know what competencies are crucial and which ones are "nice-to-have", but it's a whole different story.
-In reality, all major employers of the world figured what their core competencies are - sometimes, via introspection; sometimes - with the help of outside consultants like Korn Ferry.
-A good example of core competencies is P&G's Success Drivers and Amazon's Leadership Principles - both sets are in the public domain.
+Obviously, this assumes that companies know what competencies are crucial and which ones are “nice-to-have”, but it’s a whole different story.
+In reality, all major employers of the world figured out what their core competencies are – sometimes, via introspection; sometimes – with the help of outside consultants like Korn Ferry.
+A good example of core competencies is P&G’s Success Drivers and Amazon’s Leadership Principles – both sets are in the public domain.

 Once a company knows what competencies count for employee success, it needs to screen candidates for these competencies.
 This is where behavioural interviews come in.
 This interview format has proven itself incredibly successful at focusing hiring efforts and practices on just the core competencies and nothing else.
 This is precisely why the behavioural interview format has spread across all top employers of the world.

 How do behavioural interviews help employers screen for crucial competencies?

 Assuming that a candidate passed the resume screening and landed an interview (get your resume reviewed by an Amazon recruiter here), behavioural interviews are highly effective at screening candidates for core competencies because they assume that the past is the best predictor of a candidate's behaviour in the future.
 So, for instance, if a company's core competency is "Aligns for progress", and if interviewing can establish that the candidate has consistently demonstrated this behaviour in the past, they are likely to continue doing so in the future.
 At least, this is what the business academia believes.